PacLII Home | Databases | WorldLII | Search | Feedback

 [10] The trial judge had summarized the prosecution evidence in the sentence order as follows.

-2. When victim was t to ge bowl from underneath the bed, you closed the house, then undressed her and put put your your penis into her vagina without her consent.
+2. When victim was trying to get the bowl from underneath the bed, you closed the house, then undressed her and put your penis into her vagina without her consent.

 3. In the same year, victim visited your sisters who were her good friends.
 When victim went inside the house to drink water, you pulled her hand and inserted your penis into her vagina without her consent.